mohamed-kabba/homelab-docs/README.md

 ### Alerting: an honest status

 Alerts were previously delivered to Telegram, routed through a local LLM that summarised each event before sending.
-That pipeline has been **removed** — the LLM consumed more resources than the feature justified.
+That pipeline has been **removed**, because the LLM consumed more resources than the feature justified.
 Zabbix continues to collect and trigger, but there is currently no active delivery path.
 Restoring it, with a lighter model or none at all, is the top roadmap item.